Sport in London: Tennis

-The All England Lawn Tennis and Croquet Club, home of the Wimbledon Championships, is in Wimbledon in south London.
+The All England Lawn Tennis and Croquet Club, home of the annual Wimbledon Championships, is in Wimbledon in south London.
 London is also home to Queen's Club, a sports club that hosts the annual Queen's Club Championships.
-London hosted the ATP World Tour Finals at O2 Arena from 2009 till 2020.
-There is also the National Tennis Centre opened by the Queen in Roehampton.
+London hosted the ATP World Tour Finals at O2 Arena from 2009 until 2020.
+There is also the National Tennis Centre opened by the Queen in Roehampton, which contains courts with hard, clay and grass surfaces.

 Basketball

 For years London Towers have been the flagship of London basketball, dominating the domestic British Basketball League (BBL), challenging in the Euroleague and fighting out a cross-town rivalry with Greater London Leopards.
 However, early into the new millennium both teams encountered several financial obstacles and soon folded.

 After Towers withdrew from the BBL in 2006, lower-league team London United were elected to the top-tier to ensure the capital continued its presence in Britain's only professional league.
 Yet after just a year they too found themselves falling at financial hurdles and were replaced by another lower-league outfit, London Capital, who eventually folded in 2013.

 In similar fashion, following the demise of the Leopards in 2003, fans set up a new club to replace and carry on the Leopards name.
 The reincarnated London Leopards today compete in the second-tier English Basketball League.

-The O_{2} arena hosted the Euroleague Final Four in 2013.
+The O2 Arena hosted the Euroleague Final Four in 2013, and has hosted multiple NBA Global Games as the NBA London Game, most recently in 2026.

 The current only London professional basketball team is the London Lions.
 The London Lions originated from Milton Keynes but moved to London in 2013.
 Playing out of Crystal Palace National Sports Centre in year one, the team qualified for the end of season Playoffs with an all English squad.
-The following year the club moved into the Copper Box Olympic facility and duly sold out 7,000 seats for their first ever game against US College side, Iowa University.
-In the spirit of legacy, the club has forged partnerships whilst building a truly community club in London, in association with GLL (the largest leisure provider in the city), and now the Youngblood Lions, Hackney Community College, Epping Forest College, Raines School, Right Development Foundation and many more.
+The following year the club moved into the Copper Box Olympic facility and sold out 7,000 seats for their first ever game against US College side, Iowa University.
+The club has forged partnerships whilst building a truly community club in London, in association with GLL (the largest leisure provider in the city), and now the Youngblood Lions, Hackney Community College, Epping Forest College, Raines School, Right Development Foundation and many more.
 This season (2017–18), the Club finished second in the premiership league and won the British Basketball All-Stars Championship.

 Athletics

 The Crystal Palace National Sports Centre in South London hosts an athletics track and is often use for national meetings.
 Other athletics venues include Croydon Arena, Mile End Stadium, Olympic Stadium in east London plus Perivale Park and Linford Christie Stadium in the west.

-Every April since 1981, London has hosted one of the world's largest mass-participation marathons, the London Marathon.
-Indeed, the now standard length for a modern marathon was set in the 1908 London Olympics.
+Every April since 1981, London has hosted one of the world's largest mass-participation marathons, the London Marathon (the now standard length for a modern marathon was set in the 1908 London Olympics).
+Weekly parkrun events take place at around 65 venues across Greater London.
 The London Triathlon, the largest triathlon event in the world, also takes place annually.